Hellenization in the Byzantine Empire: Naming

-Whilst the noun 'Hellene' refers simply to what is ‘Greek’, Hellenization comes from the word Hellazein.
+Whilst the noun 'Hellene' refers simply to what is ‘Greek’, Hellenisation comes from the word Hellazein.
 This refers to the adoption of Greek identity, culture and language — “to speak Greek or identify with the Greeks”.

 The Hellenistic period following the campaigns of Alexander the Great in the fourth century is widely associated with the term.
 However, the wider academic consensus acknowledges its central role in the formulation and transformation of the Byzantine Empire throughout the over one thousand years of its existence.

 Background

 Following the division of the Empire by the Emperor Diocletian in 286, the Emperor Constantine the Great (324 to 337) conquered rivals to become Emperor of both Eastern and Western halves of the empire.
 This led to the moving of the Roman capital to the founded city of Constantinople in 330.
-Making significant changes to the Roman Empire, Constantine legalized Christianity and later converted himself — subsequently leading to a distinct Christian culture.
+Making significant changes to the Roman Empire, Constantine legalised Christianity and later converted himself — subsequently leading to a distinct Christian culture.
 This characterised the Byzantine Empire following the demise of the Western Roman Empire in 476.